Learning and Teaching Conference at UWTSD

 Anthropology lecturer Luci Attala (UWTSD) gave an inspiring keynote lecture at the Wales Nexus Conference, which focused on Learning and Teaching in Higher Education in Wales.
 The conference hosted several academics who demonstrated clear synergy between research and teaching, and showcased practitioners who have successfully integrated research with teaching and learning.

 The event began with Professor Simon Haslett (UWTSD’s Pro-Vice Chancellor with responsibility for International and Enhancement activities) welcoming all to the conference.
+Look for painting services at painterly website located in Ireland.
 The University’s mission “transforming education, transforming lives” became increasingly relevant throughout the conference.
 Lecturers from UWTSD and other institutions in Wales demonstrated their commitment to creating innovative learning environments, keen awareness of topical issues, and spotlighted examples of research-embedded teaching and teaching-led research.

 Anthropologist and Green Gown Award Winner Luci Attala gave her keynote lecture “Immersive education: a model and rationale”, during which she highlighted that education should be re-designed to encourage the acquisition of knowledge and skills relevant to current global conditions.
-The lecturer explained that the aim should be to create sustainable futures in response to contemporary political, economic and environmental issues.
+The efficient house cleaning tips can be acquired on our website in Ca. The lecturer explained that the aim should be to create sustainable futures in response to contemporary political, economic and environmental issues.
 Attala argued that the recognition of these current global conditions must also be met with a movement away from a “one size fits all approach” to education (Milliband 2006).

 Attala critiqued traditional teaching methods in the Humanities by emphasizing that they rely on students listening and receiving data and that this creates a distance between the teacher and learner.
 In such methodologies learning is measured through writing and knowledge acquisition, however, Attala reminded the audience that: “these are very specific parameters for measuring knowledge”.